cfff226/gym-final-4/README.md

 ## Colours

 My colour choices are a combination of three:

 * #fc5a03
 * #222021
 * #00000;

 The theme throughout is a white background, with the first section to be bright and encapsulating, the nav bar is bold and obvious, following a closely similar theme to the Hero Image.
 The Call Out header and button are the brightest of all three colours, to stand out with importance.
 All other written content is light, except for the Submit button and Social Media icons, intentionally chosen not to overload the website with bright colour, keeping it easy to read.
-The initial theme which was created with wire frames, shows a white background with dark text throughout, however idea of this had changed in order to make the websites features stand out.
+The initial theme which was created with wire frames, shows a white background with dark text throughout, however the idea of this had changed in order to make the websites features stand out.

 ## Styling